Palazzo Cittanova Visiting Hours, Tickets, and Guide

 Opening Hours

-The Palazzo Cittanova is generally open to the public from Tuesday to Sunday, 10:00 AM to 6:00 PM.
-It is advisable to check the official website or contact the local tourist office for the most up-to-date information on opening hours and any special events or closures (Turismo Cremona).
+Palazzo Cittanova is generally open to the public from Tuesday to Sunday, 10:00 AM to 6:00 PM.
+However, hours may vary depending on scheduled events and exhibitions.
+It is advisable to consult the official website or contact the tourist office for current information (Turismo Cremona).

 Admission Fees

-There is usually a nominal admission fee for entering the palace.
-Discounts are often available for students, seniors, and groups.
-Some special exhibitions or events may have separate ticketing (Turismo Cremona).
+A nominal admission fee is typically charged.
+Discounts are available for students, seniors, and groups.
+Special exhibitions or events may have separate ticketing (Turismo Cremona).

 Guided Tours